lsst/rtn-044/index.rst

 Storage
 =======

-The storage for the CNGP clusters is on Weka storage using the Container Storage Interface (CSI) driver.
+The storage for the CNGP clusters is on Weka distributed NVMe storage using the Container Storage Interface (CSI) driver.
 1,000 GB is provisioned for production.
 Volume expansion is supported to increase the size of the disks.
 Both CNGP and the Weka CSI Plugin support for volume expansion.

-Total storage is forecast to be 100s of Terabytes per year.
+Total storage is forecast to be 100s of Terabytes per year and will require coordination with the USDF infrastructure team to expand the Weka storage.

 Access Methods
 ==============

 All end user access to the database will be through Butler.
 Butler uses SQL Alchemy in driver mode and not ORM mode.
 No direct access through PSQL or other Postgres administrative tools is required by end users.
 Butler Postgres does not require external connectivity outside of USDF so no external IP address is needed on the database.

+How will Cloud RSP users connect to butler?

 Postgres administrators will be able to use PSQL and other tools to perform administrative functions.
 PSQL can be run through the S3DF Rubin Servers.